Kontur-Mobile/VisualFSM/README.md

 in `AsyncWorkState`.

-There might be a case when we can get a `State` via a subscription that is fully equivalent to current running async request, so for this case there are two possible strategies:
+There might be a case when we can get a `State` via a subscription that is fully equivalent to current running async request, so for this case there are two type of AsyncWorkTask:

-* executeIfNotExist - launch only if equivalent operation is not currently running (priority is given to a running operation)
+* ExecuteIfNotExist - launch only if equivalent operation is not currently running (priority is given to a running operation)
-* executeAndDisposeExist - relaunch async task (priority is for the new on).
+* ExecuteAndCancelExist - relaunch async work (priority is for the new on).

 <img src="docs/asyncworker.png" alt="graph" width="600"/>